redis/redis-doc/commands/cluster-delslotsrange.md

 However, note that:

-1. The command only works if all the specified slots are already associated with some node.
+1. The command only works if all the specified slots are already associated with the node.
 2. The command fails if the same slot is specified multiple times.
 3. As a side effect of the command execution, the node may go into *down* state because not all hash slots are covered.